ppy/osu-wiki/wiki/Tournaments/SAS/1/en.md

 ## Match results

-**All scores listed will be the sum of all scores from each maps in respective mappool, for more detailed score from each map visit the statistics sheet available in the [links](#links) section.**
+*Note: All scores listed are the sum of scores from each mappool.
+More detailed results are available on the [statistics sheet](https://docs.google.com/spreadsheets/d/1SN7zflqtF9mb37IeIdKzNbeZuiBttqUL-sdU0Eexwwg/edit#gid=0).*

 ### Round 1

-October 26, 2020 - October 30, 2020:

 | Position | Player | Score |
 | :-- | :-- | --: |